Alternative Curriculum

 AC Teacher – Sarah Glover

-Mrs Glover is the Trust and Academy Lead Teacher for Vulnerable Students and has over 23 years experience of working in the classroom.
+Mrs Glover is the Academy Lead Teacher for Vulnerable Students and has over 25 years experience of working in the classroom.
+She is also the Designated Teacher for Looked After Children.

 Learning Support Assistant – Wendy McCord